+A provision was recorded in 2016 following the Southwark case.
+At this time it was not known how many Poplar HARCA tenants may claim for the commission.
+At each year end since 2016 the provision has been re-assessed based on the time elapsed since the new Thames water agreement was signed in April 2016.
+This has resulted in a release of the provision each year.
 An assessment of the Thames Water provision has been carried out on current tenants dating back 6 years for the previous contract period between years 2000 and 2016.
 The provision was calculated based on a 17% commission charge, offset against an administration fee of 1.5p per day for the length of the tenancy, excluding amounts already provided for in the calculation of provision for doubtful debts.
-Poplar HARCA has entered into a revised contract with Thames Water, dated 1 April 2016.
-In the current year, the likelihood of settlement of these amounts has been reassessed and it has been concluded to be appropriate that the Thames water provision has been released in full.
+In 2019 financial year, the likelihood of settlement of these amounts has been reassessed and it has been concluded to be appropriate that the Thames water provision has been released in full.

-Former tenant unallocated receipts
+▶ Former tenant unallocated receipts

 An assessment of the former tenant unallocated receipts has been carried out on former tenant debt since inception of the Group.
 The provision has been calculated on all unallocated receipts for the last year from 31 March 2019 as it is probable and can be measured reliably.
-Any unallocated receipts on former tenants prior than the last year will be realised in the current year through the Statement of Comprehensive Income as it is not probable that the obligation will eventuate into an outflow of economic benefit.
+Any unallocated receipts on former tenants prior to 2018 realised in the 2019 financial year through the Statement of Comprehensive Income as it is not probable that the obligation will eventuate into an outflow of economic benefit.